iBreeilyRBLX/CAFAIS/README.md

 ```
 However, the `ExtendedClient` cannot be accessed through an API object such as message or an interaction.
 The included handlers pass the `_client` as its own parameter, so you don't have to worry about that.

-### Localizations
-By default, this project supports translations.
-These are managed in the `lang/` folder.
-The configuration is located in `src/features/i18n.ts`.
-Examples of usage can be found in the demo files.

 ## About this template
 This template is still under development and will be constantly extended, for example when changes are made to the Discord API.